 If you learn and can prove in court that the car owner left the keys in the car, left the doors unlocked, and left the car in the driveway, there is a level of negligence there.
 The owner could be considered to have invited the theft by making it so easy to take the car.
 If you can prove that, there may be reasonable cause to file a claim against that driver for being partially responsible for the hit and run car accident.

 Will Insurance Cover the Loss or Damage of Your Care, Medical Bills, and Property Damage?

 Here’s the issue with insurance in a hit and run accident.
 Whether you’re protected depends on your policy.
 If you have Uninsured/Underinsured Motorist coverage, Underinsured Motorist Bodily Injury, and Uninsured Motorist Property Damage, you may be covered or the repairs or replacement of your car and property damage.
 Collision coverage can also help.
 If you saved money and don’t have this coverage, you may not get any money to help cover expenses like lost income, medical bills, and your vehicle.
 Even if your policy covers the damage, your insurance limits may not be enough to cover your full loss.

-You need to talk to an attorney who specializes in hit and run crashes.
-Jordan Law does.
+You need to talk to a Denver personal injury attorney who specializes in hit and run crashes.
+Jordan, Herington & Rowley does.
 They’ve helped many victims get a fair settlement following a car crash.
 In fact, the award-winning Denver personal injury attorneys have won more than $500 million for their clients.
-Consultations are free, so there’s no risk in arranging a consultation and seeing if Jordan Law’s attorneys can help you.
+Consultations are free, so there’s no risk in arranging a consultation and seeing if Jordan, Herington & Rowley’s personal injury attorneys can help you.
 Call now.